pocomane/brewed-in-the-apocalypse/bita-tasty.md

 ## The Right Time and Place

 Whenever possible, Reactions should happen __almost immediately__.
-The World should avoid at all costs situations where they delay a Reaction so much that it might end up being forgotten, lost in the flow of play, or, even worse, when multiple Reactions pile up.
+The Scenarist should avoid at all costs situations where they delay a Reaction so much that it might end up being forgotten, lost in the flow of play, or, even worse, when multiple Reactions pile up.
 In the former case, the game would feel bland, while in the latter it would seem punitive.
-If for any reason the World doesn't feel like messing with a situation when they should perform a Reaction, the right thing to do is to __shift the Reaction somewhere else__.
+If for any reason the Scenarist doesn't feel like messing with a situation when they should perform a Reaction, the right thing to do is to __shift the Reaction somewhere else__.

 It's important to understand that Reactions __are not tied to their source__.
-A Player does something that grants a Reaction to the World, then the World does something somewhere to change the fiction __of the game__, not necessarily the fiction tied to the Player's action.
-Sure, the World will often find it obvious and desirable to React in a way that has to do with the source of the Reaction...
+A Player does something that grants a Reaction to the Scenarist, then the Scenarist does something somewhere to change the fiction __of the game__, not necessarily the fiction tied to the Player's action.
+Sure, the Scenarist will often find it obvious and desirable to React in a way that has to do with the source of the Reaction...

 ```

-The Scoundrel rolls a failure and the World comes up with a Reaction (Open or
+The Scoundrel rolls a failure and the Scenarist comes up with a Reaction (Open or
 Closed) that has to do with the situation the PC is in.
 It could look like a
 direct consequence (you tripped an alarm) or just a chance event (guards happen
 to pass by).